Calgary Child Psychologist and Play Therapy

 Creative Sky Psychology runs workshops in Play Therapy for educators and health care professionals in using play techniques with children to manage challenges related to ADHD, Anxiety, ASD, Emotion Regulation Challenges, and Social Development.
 For additional information visit our page on Play Therapy Workshops.

-Play Therapy benefits a child as it is an outlet to express their inner world.
-Kids associate play with fun and research shows that children learn 20x faster through play.
-Play Therapy can be used to teach children social skills, regulation, and develop successful strategies to cope with life’s challenges.
-Play therapy also has secondary benefits of increasing agency, self-esteem, and acceptance in self and others.
+Play Therapy is an outlet for children to express their inner world.
+Kids associate play with fun, and research shows that children learn 20x faster through play.
+Play Therapy can be used to teach children social skills, emotion regulation strategies, and increase problem solving abilities to cope with life’s challenges.
+Play therapy also has benefits of increasing self-esteem and learning relationship skills in a safe and healthy environment.
 Emotional expression often radiates from children while playing.
-This expression of thoughts and feelings is crucial in making a connection between a child’s behavior and insight.

 What are some Play Therapy Techniques?

 Directive Play Therapy is a play therapy technique used in which a Child Psychologist is actively involved in encouraging a child to express their emotions, thoughts, and feelings associated with areas of challenge.
 This technique is often used as a teaching tool.
 Children may be taught flexibility, social skills, and problem solving through this method of Play Therapy.
 Children using this style of Play therapy can be supported to understand how their thoughts impact their feelings.
 During play therapy we are able to discuss how thoughts work and how to make them work for us - and feel good!
 Creative Sky Psychology supports children using a Directive Play technique to work on goals and skill building.
 Creative Sky Psychology uses play as a backdrop for building therapeutic alliance as well as working on goals in a way that makes sense for children.